EB-3 Processing Time: Explained Step-by-Step

 • What is the approval rate for an EB-3 visa?
 Typically 85–90%, depending on case specifics.

-If you have any questions about the EB3 processing time or about the EB3 visa in general, my team and I would be happy to help.
-Please feel free to email me directly at contact@ashoorilaw.com.
+If you have any questions about the EB3 processing time or about the EB3 visa in general, you may consider consulting an experienced immigration law firm for guidance.
+You are also welcome to email me directly at contact@ashoorilaw.com.
 I am very responsive via email and would be happy to assist.

 Share this post | Ashoori Law